oscarwallnoefer/oscarwallnoefer/README.md

 +  **Can mitonuclear interactions influence phylogenetic signal?**
 +  **Does mitonuclear coevolution extend beyond OXPHOS?**
-+  **To what extent do nuclear and mitochondrial proteins coevolve?
-How broad is the mitonuclear coevolutionary landscape across the proteome?**

 Using **squamate reptiles** as a model system, I investigated these questions through two complementary approaches with different resolution: coevolution between physically interacting proteins (using OXPHOS subunits), and a proteome-wide investigation to identify those pathways that likely coevolve with mitochondrial genome.